Library to help write data analysis tools for experimental condensed matter physics.

 Data and Friends

-Stoner.Core.DataFile is the base class for representing individual experimental data sets.
-It provides basic methods to examine and manipulate data, manage metadata and load and save data files.
-It has a large number of sub classes - most of these are in Stoner.FileFormats and are used to handle the loading of specific file formats.
+Stoner.Data is the core class for representing individual experimental data sets.
+It is actually composed of several mixin classes that provide different functionality, with methods to examine and manipulate data, manage metadata, load and save data files, plot results and carry out various analysis tasks.
+It has a large number of sub classes - most of these are in Stoner.formats and are used to handle the loading of specific file formats.

 The Stoner.Zip module provides a similar set of classes to Stoner.HDF5 but working with the ubiquitous zip compressed file format.